Piasy/AndroidTDDBootStrap/README.md

 ## Build tips
 +  Sign key config

     Place KeyStore file in some place, and create a TemplateKeyStore.properties, and config the KeyStore in it, include `keystore`, `keystore.password`, `key.password`, `key.alias`.
++  To clone all submodules, please use `git clone --recursive git@github.com:Piasy/AndroidTDDBootStrap.git`

 ## Dev tips
 +  Create utils